Nytra/ResoniteColorMyProtoFlux/README.md

 There are a lot of options to give you a lot of control over the colors that get generated.
 If you want dark mode or grayscale, rainbow, pastel or shades of green/blue, you can make that happen with a bit of configuration.

-The nice thing is that when you change these options, any nodes you have already spawned out will update their color and style automatically.
+The nice thing is that when you change these options, any nodes you have already spawned out will update their color and style automatically (Unless you have turned this off).

 The style section includes options to color the full node (instead of just the header), an option to color node's without a header, and an option to boost type color visibility (this helps if you are coloring the full node).